 Colin Wood spent 27 years as a civil servant in the Scottish Office before retiring from a senior position in the Scottish Executive in 2001.
-He is an economics graduate and from 1993 to 1998, he was Senior Economic Adviser and Head of the Economics and Statistics Unit at the Scottish Office Industry Department, where he was responsible for providing economic advice on a range of issues including energy markets and the environment.
-He was a Director of The Century Building Society in Edinburgh until it merged with the Scottish Building Society on 1 February 2013.
+He is a graduate in economics and from 1993 to 1998, he was Senior Economic Advisor and Head of the Economics and Statistics Unit at the Scottish Office Industry Department, where he was responsible for providing economic advice on a range of issues including energy markets and the environment.
+He also held senior positions in the Scottish Office Finance Group and Scottish Office Industry Department.
+After leaving the civil service Colin Wood was a Director and subsequently Chairman of the Century Building Society in Edinburgh for 15 years until 2013.
+Colin is the Chairman of the company's Audit Committee and is the Senior Independent Director.
 He has been a member of the Board since January 2006.